simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Sakya:* A Kshatriya clan, which occupied a territory in the Nepal Terai, from which Buddha sprang.

-*Sir Aurel Stein:* Eminent archaeologist.
+*Sir Aurel Stein:* Eminent archæologist.

-*Sir Marshall:* Sir John Marshall, Director General of Archaeology in India.
+*Sir Marshall:* Sir John Marshall, Director General of Archæology in India.

 *Aksu:* An oasis on the northern route of Chinese Turkestan.